tpximpact/mhclg-oruk/content/adopt/practical-examples/combine-local-data-to-create-new-services/column-1.md

----
-title: Frame 7
----

-# Combine local data to create new regional and national services

-Consolidate data from multiple local sources into a single, reusable dataset.

 # Description

 Use an aggregator to combine data from multiple publishers, such as local authorities, so it can be reused on a larger scale.